 To get you started, we’ve compiled a list of great beginner rowing workout resources:

-- Rowing Glossary to help you familiarize yourself with the rowing terminology
+Rowing Glossary to help you familiarise yourself with the rowing terminology